techidaily/site-win11-tips/source/_posts/steps-to-rectify-incorrect-windows-duo-software-setup.md

 ## 6\.
 Scan for Malware

  If your computer is infected with malware, you may encounter such errors when launching apps and programs.
 To check for this possibility, you can run a full system scan of your PC with Windows Defender.
-You can also use one of the[best third-party antivirus programs for Windows](https://www.makeuseof.com/tag/best-antivirus-for-windows-10/) for this.
+You can also use one of the [best third-party antivirus programs for Windows](https://www.makeuseof.com/tag/best-antivirus-for-windows-10/) for this.

  If the scan uncovers anything suspicious, take the recommended steps to fix the issue and reboot your PC after that.